 The Bible & Theology Department serves the entire student body by providing core Bible & theology classes foundational to a Christian worldview.
 Biblical contents and themes, higher theological studies, Christian thought, application of the scriptures, and spiritual formation are key components of the curriculum.
 Majors in this department are ideal for any interested in pastoral ministries, biblical studies, or pre-seminary preparation.

-The Christian Education Department prepares students for specializations in discipleship ministries in the church and faith-based organizations.
+The Ministry and Leadership Department prepares students for specializations in discipleship ministries in the church and faith-based organizations.
 Built upon a strong biblical and theological base, as well as insights from the social sciences and educational technology, the program is ideal for church workers, youth pastors, emerging ministries, and discipleship pastors or workers.

 The World Missions Department trains students to communicate the gospel creatively to people of other cultures.
 Three majors in Cross-Cultural Studies, including two with specialties in Business Administration and Adult Education, combine cross-cultural principles of anthropology and missiology with a biblical emphasis on discipleship-making.